xianyunleo/electron-dl-downloader/readme.md

 - Simple to use, few call parameters
 - No electron window object is required
-- Support for multiple downloads
+- Support for multiple downloads (Associate by url)
 - Support timeout
 - Perfect compatibility with electron api